zengxiaofei/HapHiC/README.md

 ### <span id="align">Align Hi-C data to the assembly</span>

 First, you need to prepare a BAM file by aligning Hi-C data to the assembly.
-Here is an example:
+Here is the way that we recommend:

 ```bash
 # (1) Align Hi-C data to the assembly, remove PCR duplicates and filter out secondary and supplementary alignments